awsdocs/amazon-workdocs-administration-guide/doc_source/manage-sites.md

 ## Security Settings<a name="manage-security-settings"></a>

-You can manage security settings for users, including setting up external sharing and publicly shareable link options, and configuring default settings for user invites, new users, and enabled users\.
+You can manage security settings for users\.
+This includes setting up external sharing and publicly shareable link options, and configuring default settings for user invites, new users, and enabled users\.
 For more information, see [Managing Security Settings](security-settings.md)\.

 ## Recovery Bin Retention Settings<a name="recovery-bin"></a>